microsoftgraph/entra-powershell/module/EntraBeta/docs/Get-EntraBetaDirectorySetting.md

 ```

 ### -Id
-Specifies the ID of a directory in Azure AD.
+Specifies the ID of a directory in Microsoft Entra ID.

 ```yaml
 Type: String